What will collaboration look like in 2016?

 In the real-time collaboration space, opportunities are opening up to integrate audio, video and content within workflows in the cloud, making it faster and easier to deploy to multiple customers at once.

 This model would eliminate the need for software distribution and remote support to customers on an individual basis.
-Instead, upgrades and improvements can be managed from one central data centre as a faster and continuous process.
+Instead, upgrades and improvements can be managed from one central data center as a faster and continuous process.

 Imagine a time when a customer can simply call up to sign up for a service that provides a full suite of collaboration and communication tools, that fully integrates with all of the other services, applications and workflows that they use already.